Students in Action for Social Change

 - Innovative Program Models and Management – Workshops in this category will demonstrate the successful implementation of innovative and impactful program models.
 This category may also include program management best practice for membership and/or volunteer recruitment and retention, tracking, training, and program evaluation.

 Community service and engagement doesn’t have to end after graduation.
 There are a multitude of career pathways that allow students to see their values reflected in the business practices of their employers.
-The conference will conclude with a Careers for the Common Good Fair where students will have the opportunity to network with nonprofit organizations and corporations that are committed to social responsibility and creating positive change in society.
+The conference will conclude with a Career Fair for the Greater Good where students will have the opportunity to network with nonprofit organizations and corporations that are committed to social responsibility and creating positive change in society.
+Click here to view the invite list.